 Should there be any further significant earthquake event, of a magnitude 5 or greater, it will be necessary to conduct a follow-up investigation, as the observations, conclusions and recommendations of this report may no longer apply Earthquake of a lower magnitude may also cause damage, and SKM should be advised immediately if further damage is visible or suspected.

 11. Appendix 1 - Photos

-Photo 1: Northeast elevation
+Photo 1: North elevation 1 of 2

-Photo 2: Northwest elevation
+Photo 2: North elevation 2 of 2

-Photo 4: Southeast elevation
+Photo 4: View towards south elevation